datascienceees/beautiful-jekyll/apply.md

 subtitle: Learn about data science starting in Sept 2018!
 ---

-__If you are keen to join us for the start of the course in September 2018, please fill out the form below.__
+__We are now recruiting students for the start of the course in September 2018.
+If you are keen to join us, please fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLSdy84q8WVpHhBGur5sC8uX37pjlygmaw3hT7BmucnsMpuQTgw/viewform" target="_blank">the Google Form here</a>.__

 <center> <img src="{{ site.baseurl }}/img/Coding-Club-collage.jpg" alt="Img" style="width: 500px;"/> </center>